Zilliqa/zilliqa-developer/Mining.md

     curl https://ipinfo.io/ip
     ```

-15. Launch the Zilliqa client:
+15. Install python dependencies:
     ```shell
+    sudo apt install python-pip
+    export LC_ALL=C
+    pip install request requests clint futures
+    ```

+16. Launch the Zilliqa client:

+    ```shell
     ./launch.sh
     ```

-16. You will be prompted to key in the following details:
+17. You will be prompted to key in the following details:
     - `Enter the full path of your zilliqa source code directory:` <br> [Key in the path you found it step 8]
     - `Enter your IP address (NAT or *.*.*.*):` <br> [Key in your IP address as found in step 13 **OR** `NAT` if you are using Option 1b]
     - `Enter your listening port (default: 33133):` <br> [Press **Enter** to skip if using default]

        > **NOTE:** **DO NOT** duplicate your IP address and use different ports on different CPU nodes.
 You will be blacklisted by the network and hence not be able to receive any flexible rewards.

-17. You are now a miner in Zilliqa mainnet.
+18. You are now a miner in Zilliqa mainnet.
 You can monitor your progress using:
     ```shell
     tail -f zilliqa-00001-log.txt
     ```

-18. To check your locally generated public and private key pairs, you can enter this in your command prompt:
+19. To check your locally generated public and private key pairs, you can enter this in your command prompt:

     ```shell
     less mykey.txt